reactjs/react.dev/content/docs/handling-events.md

 When using React you should generally not need to call `addEventListener` to add listeners to a DOM element after it is created.
 Instead, just provide a listener when the element is initially rendered.

+> Note:
+>
+> For performance reasons, React events are not guaranteed to be installed on the element they are created on.
+This means that using `stopPropagation` from event handlers installed outside of React might not be able to stop React events from occurring and vice versa.

 When you define a component using an [ES6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes), a common pattern is for an event handler to be a method on the class.
 For example, this `Toggle` component renders a button that lets the user toggle between "ON" and "OFF" states:

 ```js{6,7,10-14,18}